Pension for orphans and war widow(er)s

 - What other benefits and services are available?

-- Related Forms
+- Related Pages

 For information on the current rates of war widow(er)’s pension and orphan’s pension payable under the VEA, see Disability Compensation Payment and War Widow(er)’s Pension Rates and Allowances.

-Back to topWho can make a claim?
+Who can make a claim?

 The following people can claim this pension:

-- a widow or widower – a person who was legally married to, or was in a de facto relationship with, an Australian veteran immediately before the veteran’s death and has not since remarried, married or entered into a de facto relationship with another person;
+- a widow or widower – a person who was legally married to, or was in a de facto relationship with, an Australian veteran immediately before the veteran’s death and has not since remarried, married or entered into a de facto relationship with another person

-When are they automatically paid?
+When are these pensions automatically granted?

-- an ex-prisoner of war, or
+- an ex-prisoner of war

-- receiving the Extreme Disablement Adjustment, or
+- receiving the Extreme Disablement Adjustment

 - receiving a Disability Compensation Payment at the Special Rate (including a veteran who was in receipt of a Special Rate Disability Compensation Payment for blindness in both eyes), or

-- receiving a Disability Compensation Payment at the Intermediate Rate, or
+- receiving a Disability Compensation Payment at the Intermediate Rate or

-When are they not automatically paid?
+When are these pensions not automatically granted?

 In all other cases a claim needs to be lodged with the Department before any pension is granted.

-When a veteran passes away their Veteran Gold Card is not transferred to the surviving partner or any other dependant.
+When a veteran passes away, their Veteran Gold Card is not transferred to the surviving partner or any other dependant.
 Partners and other dependants who are eligible to receive the Veteran Gold Card are issued with one in their own right.

 Back to topHow do I claim?

-When completing the form you must state the reason you think the veteran’s death was related to service.
+When completing the form, you must state the reason you think the veteran’s death was related to service.
 You should provide as much information as you can about the doctors and hospitals that treated the veteran.
 You should also provide a copy of the veteran’s death certificate if you have it.

-Back to topWhat if I need help filling out the form?
+What if I need help filling out the form?

 Preparing a claim for war widow(er)’s pension or orphan’s pension can be complex, so we strongly encourage you to seek assistance.

-The delegate of the Repatriation Commission will examine this evidence to see whether the circumstances of the veteran’s case satisfy the relevant Statements of Principles (SOP).
-Where there is no SOP for the condition that caused the veteran’s death, the delegate will determine your claim by reference to the best medical evidence available.
+A delegate will examine this evidence to see whether the circumstances of the veteran’s case satisfy the relevant Statements of Principles (SoPs).
+We use the SoPs to connect the veteran’s condition or death to service.

-If the claim satisfies one or more of the factors in the Statements of Principles, and those factors can be related to the veteran’s service, the delegate will determine that the veteran’s death was war or defence-caused.
+If the claim satisfies one or more of the factors in the SoP, the delegate will determine that the veteran’s death was war or Defence-caused.
+Where there is no SoP for the condition that caused the veteran’s death, the delegate will determine your claim by reference to the best medical evidence available.

-Back to topHow long does it take to consider a claim?
+How long does it take DVA to consider a claim?

-Claim processing can take up to two months or longer depending on the complexity of the case, particularly where there is a requirement to obtain coroner’s notes or hospital and/or nursing home records.
+Claim processing can take up to 2 months or longer depending on the complexity of the case, particularly where there is a requirement to get coroner’s notes or hospital and/or nursing home records.

 This processing time is required to: